Eighty percent of New Year’s resolutions fail. Let’s look at how to set SMART goals and be part of the 10 percent that succeed.

-We’ve settled into 2018 by now.
-If you welcomed the new year with a resolution or three, how’s that going?
-Chances are, not so great.
-Statistics reveal that only about 9 percent of people actually achieve what they resolve to do in the new year.
+We’ve just kicked off 2020.
+Televisions are streaming advertisements for the latest and greatest exercise equipment and social media feeds are full of friends chasing their 2020 goals.
+If you started the New Year with a resolution or three, how’s that going?
+Chances are, over the next few weeks your goals will sizzle.
+Statistics reveal that only about 20 percent of people actually achieve what they resolve to do in the New Year.

 If you find yourself in that camp, revising your resolutions to make them SMART goals can be the magic you need to achieve success.
 SMART is an acronym that gives you a roadmap for meeting your goals, making them Specific, Measurable, Attainable, Relevant and Timely.
 Let’s break those down.